xtendui/xtendui/src/gatsby/markdown/hidden/test/toggle.md

 ## Interaction

-Test initial group activation.
+TEST initial group activation.

-Test initial custom activation.
+TEST initial custom activation.

-Test multiple raf should always have `on` class until event `init.xt` and then should have `in` class.
+TEST multiple raf should always have `on` class until event `init.xt` and then should have `in` class.

 <demo>
   <demoinline src="demos/components/toggle/class">